harrymandeveloper/fellowship-wk1-beg-html-css/PITCHME.md

 ## What I expect from you

 - To not be able to do everything |
+- But I do expect you to try |
 - Not to finish everything |
 - There is homework |